NOC-OI/python-advanced-esces/_episodes/04-working-with-xarray.md

 # Array operations

+## Map operations

 One of the most powerful features of Xarray is the ability to apply a mathematical operation to part or all of an array.
 Not only is this convienient for us to avoid needing to write one or more for loops to loop over the array applying the operation, it also performs better and can take advantage of some optimsations of our processor.
 Potentially it can also be parallelised to apply multiple operations simulatenously across different parts of the array, we'll see more about this later on.
+These types of operations are known as a "map" operation as they map all the values in the array onto a new of values.

 If for example we want to apply a simple offset to our entire dataset we can add or subtract a constant value to every element by doing: